 });

-This final bit enables all controls when the player can play, disables all controls while the player is still loading.
+This final bit enables all controls when the player can play, and disables all controls while the player is still loading.

 P.S.
 We can use canplaythrough

-to prevent “half-way breaks”, but the loading will take longer, depending on how large the video file is.
+to prevent “halfway breaks”, but the loading will take longer, depending on how large the video file is.

-USEFUL BITS & LINKS
+EXTRA BITS & LINKS

 That’s all for the tutorial, and here is a small section on some extras and links that may be useful to you.